arisi/mqtt-sn-ruby/README.md

 sn.disconnect
 ```

-and for a simple subscibe:
+and for a simple subscribe: (using free mqtt-sn server)

 ```ruby
 require 'mqtt-sn-ruby'